Florida’s Reopening Party Season Is Already a COVID-19 Fiasco

 Making Florida’s situation even more complicated: President Trump is set to deliver a national convention speech in Jacksonville, inside a 15,000-seat arena, on Aug.
 27.

-In a letter published earlier this month, 100 doctors said they were “concerned” about the Republican National Committee’s decision to bring thousands of people into the city in a packed indoor public gathering when “infections and deaths in Florida are on the rise.”
+In a letter published this month, 100 doctors said they were “concerned” about the Republican National Committee’s decision to bring thousands of people into the city in a packed indoor public gathering when “infections and deaths in Florida are on the rise.”

 Specifically, the doctors asked that DeSantis require attendees to wear masks and social distance, implement a rapid testing regimen in Jacksonville before the event, and put screening and safety procedures in place at the facility.

-But if the Tulsa rally last weekend was any indication, attendees at the RNC are not likely to wear masks.
+But if the Tulsa rally last weekend was any indication, attendees at the Republican National Convention are not likely to wear masks.

 Likewise, the scene at a Trump property in the state was less than encouraging Monday.

-At the expansive Trump National Doral Miami that afternoon, signs posted throughout the building asked for guests to wear face coverings and practice social distancing.
+At the expansive Trump National Doral Miami, signs posted throughout the building asked for guests to wear face coverings and practice social distancing.
 Security guards and attendants did, but golfers often did not as they strode toward the marble-tiled lobby’s restaurant and bar for drinks.

 That evening on Miami Beach’s Ocean Drive, outdoor cafes were moderately busy and small clusters of beachgoers traversed the sidewalks.
 Near a marble obelisk equipped with a clock and a thermometer near 10th Street, Steven Taylor and two friends leaned against the wall.
 The 25-year-old from Winston-Salem, North Carolina, said the trio arrived on Sunday for a five-day vacation.